 The Probationary period may last for up to two consecutive semesters.
 Failure to do so will result in the student being dropped from the Co-op program and their position terminated.
 A copy of the correspondence informing the student that they are on Co-op probation will be sent to the student’s employer.

 Co-op students register in an academic course each semester at work in order to protect full-time enrollment status and document Co-op work terms.
+This is mandatory for participation in the program.
 The Co-op office gives the appropriate course number to students during the Co-op acceptance process.

 All undergraduate Co-op courses are listed as 12 hours (non-credit bearing) and are $264 per semester.
 Registration and payment are processed through myBama.
 Students are assigned a Pass/Fail (P/F) grade for each Co-op course.